vernisaz/simcom/doc/PIs.md

 └─mmcblk0p2 179:2    0 29.2G  0 part /
 ```

-You need to create a mount point for the device firt:
+You need to create a mount point for the device first:

 > root2@pi:~ $ sudo mkdir /media/usbdrive